 1. Remember your journey is your own.

-No one can tell you you are right or wrong for having handled it or worked through it the way you have.
+No one can tell you that you are right or wrong for having handled or worked through it the way you have.
 When you are open about your recovery from mental health and substance use struggles, people feel that gives them the right to comment on what has worked for you and tell you whether that is wrong/right in their eyes.
-What these types of people don’t realize is that different things work for different people and there is no absolute way to recovery or share about your journey.
-It can be tough to shake it off when people tell you you have handled your own life in the wrong way, but you have to do your best to ignore those comments and move forward with the same confidence that allowed you to open up in the first place.
+What these people don’t realize is that different things work for different people and there is no absolute way to recovery or share about your journey.
+It can be tough to shake it off when people tell you you have handled your own life in the wrong way, but you do your best to ignore those comments and move forward with the same confidence that allowed you to open up in the first place.

 2. Be willing to educate people about the topics.